jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 I also note that there is a display of the customer feedback for the OJS listed here, with trashcan icons next to each one.
 One of the other challenges, 'Five-Star Feedback', has the description "Get rid of all 5-star customer feedback."
 Assuming that there aren't any hidden feedback items, then it would seem like it's trivial to finish this challenge from the admin panel.
 In fact, there is only one item of five-star feedback listed currently.
 Hitting the trashcan icon next to that is sufficient to solve that challenge, too.

+### Login Admin & Password Strength

+I tried out another couple of challenges around trying to log into the administrator's account (which we know from being able to see the list of emails uses the email address `admin@juice-sh.op`), but didn't manage to get anywhere.
+Thus, given that they both have associated tutorials, they seem like good candidates for the next section of this post.

 ## Get Help